heycarsten/boffin/README.md

 ```

 Boffin records hits in time intervals: hours, days, and months.
 Each interval
-has a window of time that it is available, before it expires.
-These windows are
+has a window of time that it is available before it expires; these windows are
 configurable.
+It's also important to note that the results returned by these
+methods are cached for the duration of `Boffin.config.cache_expire_secs`.
+See
-See **Configuration** above.
+**Configuration** above.

 More
 ====